hehjunlim/A03/README.md

 >An Internet hosting service for software development and version control using Git.

 **Merge**
->Taking the changes from one branch (in the same repository or from a fork), and applies them into another.
+>Taking the changes from one branch (in the same repository or from a fork), and applying them into another.

 **Merge Conflict**
 >A difference that occurs between merged branches.
 They happen when people make different changes to the same line of the same file, or when one person edits a file and another person deletes the same file.